-A major EMP disaster has just struck.
+A significant EMP disaster has just struck.
 With the grid down, the masses are left without a way to resupply their food, no running water, and in a state of panic.

-Chaos ensues and, as predicted, the masses take to the streets to loot and riot.
-Anyone who gets in their way is likely to get shot, stabbed or trampled to death.
-If the hospitals are even still operating, there will be so much chaos there that it would take a miracle to see a real doctor…
+Chaos ensues, and, as predicted, the masses take to the streets to loot and riot.
+Anyone who gets in their way is likely to get shot, stabbed, or trampled to death.
+If the hospitals are still operating, there will be so much chaos that it would take a miracle to see a real doctor…

 What do you do?

 Let’s hope that a situation like this never happens to you (though the people of Bosnia, Syria, Georgia, Somalia, and so forth will quickly tell you how quickly things can go from “normal” to SHTF).